skyizwhite/hsx/README.md

 ;;
 ;; Escape the STRING if it's a STRING and escaping all charaters C that satisfied ;; (FUNCALL TEST C).
 Return the new STRING after escape.

-;; Function HTML-ESCAPE-CHAR-P CHAR
-;;
-;; Return T if CHAR is a CHARACTER that need to be escaped when HTML is UTF-8 encoded.
-;; Return NIL otherwise.

-;; Function ATTR-VALUE-ESCAPE-CHAR-P CHAR
-;;
-;; Return T if CHAR is a CHARACTER that need to be escaped when as an attribute value.
-;; Return NIL otherwise.

 ```

 ## Generate HTML string